ethbmc/ethbmc/README.md

 <img align="right" width="350"  src="media/ethfant.png">
 </p>

-This is the code repository to our Usenix Security 2020 paper [EthBMC](https://www.ei.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2020/04/02/EthBMC-USENIX20.pdf).
+This is the code repository for our Usenix Security 2020 paper [EthBMC](https://www.ei.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2020/04/02/EthBMC-USENIX20.pdf).

 > The introduction of smart contracts has significantly advanced the state-of-the-art in cryptocurrencies.
 Smart contracts are programs who live on the blockchain, governing the flow of money.
 However, the promise of monetary gain has attracted miscreants, resulting in spectacular hacks which resulted in the loss of millions worth of currency.
 In response, several powerful static analysis tools were developed to address these problems.
 We surveyed eight recently proposed static analyzers for Ethereum smart contracts and found that none of them captures all relevant features of the Ethereum ecosystem.
 For example, we discovered that a precise memory model is missing and inter-contract analysis is only partially supported.